jpbednar/TinDog/README.md

 ## Development setup

-Run `open index.html` to open the page local by your default browser.
+Open index.html in your local browser.